Sunnyside (Queens) + "LIC East"

 Highlights: History, architecture, parks, public institutions, neighborhood retail, food (which you can return to)

-After tour: Have a donut, or continue to the LIC waterfront.
+After tour: Eat, or continue to the LIC waterfront, or other Queens Neighborhoods

-Potential tour extensions with me: Visit LIC in full detail.
+Potential tour extensions with me: Visit LIC in much more detail.
+Jackson Heights tour